header

 Everett Hessels of Blyth, Ontario donated copies of Canadian Service Letters and photographs.
 Everett recently finished restoring a pages/1930 Canadian built roadster pickup which received 473 points at Dallas 2008 MAFCA/MARC World Meet.
 Congratulations Everett on a job well done!

-Web Design by CRB I All content © 2008-2009 Canadian Model A Ford Foundation, Inc.
+All content © Canadian Model A Ford Foundation, Inc.